ldgaetano/flowcardLib/README.md

 BYPASS URL: `https://app.diagrams.net/?splash=0&clibs=Uhttps%3A%2F%2Fraw.githubusercontent.com%2Flucagdangelo%2FflowcardLib%2Fmain%2Fergo-flowcard.xml`

-I hope this is usefull.
+I hope this is useful.
 If there are any issues, please let me know and send me an [email](ldgaetano@protonmail.com).

 ## Aknowledgements
 Use the <https://app.diagrams.net> for your project. \